Three men arrested in relation to Caldwell investigation | We Are Tyrone

-Detectives investigating the attempted murder of Detective Chief Inspector John Caldwell in February have today, Tuesday, July 4, arrested three men under the Terrorism Act.
+Detectives investigating the attempted murder of Detective Chief Inspector John Caldwell in February have today, Thursday July 6, arrested three men in connection with the claim of responsibility made following the attack.

-All three have been taken to Musgrave Serious Crime Suite for questioning, and remain in custody at this time.
+They were arrested under the Terrorism Act, and have been taken to Musgrave Serious Crime Suite for questioning.

-There have been 31 arrests to date and this figure also includes individuals who have been arrested more than once.

 Receive quality journalism wherever you are, on any device.
 Keep up to date from the comfort of your own home with a digital subscription.